attrill20/FPLFixtureCalendar/README.md

 # FPL Fixture Difficulty Calendar - James Attrill Side Project

+## Project Overview

-Side Project - A FPL Fixture Calendar that shows the upcoming fixtures for each Premier League team and ranks them based on their difficulty.
+This project is an FPL Fixture Calendar that shows the upcoming fixtures for each Premier League team and ranks them based on their difficulty.
 I aim to use this side project to practice my React, JS and CSS skills.
-Will eventually merge with the official FPL API or perhaps even create my own one to practice more advanced back-end skills.
+It uses official FPL API to display fixtures and encorporates my very own custom 1-10 difficulty ranking system (found here: https://docs.google.com/spreadsheets/d/1wYS6wyRkHiP-9zlJAkd_V9vjnxXslpNinz-CLg6BILs/edit#gid=0) to better plan upcoming transfers compared to the official FPL 1-5 simplified rating system.
 Any suggestions welcome!

+There is a blog below showing my ongoing progress and planned to-do list.

+## Deployment and Info

-To run: Clone repo, navigate to FPL-fixtures folder and enter 'npm start' in command line.
+To run: Clone repo, navigate to FPL-fixtures folder and enter 'npm run start' in command line.
 Will load the site in browser (the serverless function is delpoyed on Vercel in a seperate repo)

 Deployed at: https://fpl-fixture-calendar.vercel.app/